Heybrohuman123/discord-bot/README.md

-# discord-bot
-This is D1zease Discord Bot :)
+# READ ME THANK YOU!

-If you would like to copy the soure code, please make sure you credit the original player! ty <3
+If you are trying to use this bot, make sure to credit the creators!

-ty to verq alsoo~
+~ love you, anonymous